 - 1. Turn On the freshwater pump switch.

-- 2. Open the galley faucet and let the freshwater system drain completely.
+- 2. Open all of the faucets and showers and let the freshwater system drain completely.

 - 3. Turn Off the freshwater pump switch.

 All remaining water must be removed from the water lines.
 There are two ways to remove the remaining water from the lines: